Our Methodology

 Monorepos

-Smart sampling ensures efficient analysis without timeouts, maintaining accuracy despite size (up to 10GB on Scale+)
+Smart sampling ensures efficient analysis without timeouts, maintaining accuracy despite size (up to 5GB on Scale tier)

 Documentation-Only